 Batch your time into categories

-Much of the early years of my studio involved my twins doing their best to get my attention every 30 seconds or so.
+Much of the early years of my studio involved my twins doing their best to get my attention every 30-seconds or so.
 (Which led to the realization that I needed to set up my work so it happened either when they were at school or I was out of our home.)
 Now, I batch activities so that I can achieve flow … that wonderful state when I am completely engaged in the activity at hand!

-Start with your personal commitments
+1. Start with your personal commitments

 It is very easy to fill up our schedule with more & more students.
 But when we do so without making time for the other priorities in our life, it is an easy way to burn out.

 But, my husband was tired of taking the boys to every single birthday party on the weekends & being the only dad in attendance.
 (It was a happy coincidence that for a couple years they all lined up on days I was teaching, but I don’t think he really believes me.)
 Plus, I was wanting to spend lazy Saturday mornings with my family, rather than being out of the house around the time they woke up.

-Does it include time for yourself, time for family & friends, time to pursue interests beyond professional development?
+[bctt tweet=”What does YOUR ideal schedule look like?
+Does it include time for yourself, time for family & friends, time to pursue interests beyond professional development?” username=”RosemariePenner”]

-Add in possible teaching hours
+2. Add in possible teaching hours

 Notice I put “possible” teaching hours.
 There is a lot more to running a successful studio that just showing up to teach students.
 So, give yourself the time.